virginiasaulnier/COMPBIO/README.md

 - When testing predicted expression for associated traits, are new genes implicated, or were the genes previously found in European cohorts?

 The hope is to advance biological knowledge of the underlying mechanisms of disease risk not assessed in GWAS studies alone.
 PrediXcan provides direction of effect, which may yield opportunities for therapeutic development and drug targets.

-**Cross-team Hacking** :computer:
-- The R program included intersects SNP data from a population with Illumina IDs
-- The information is then processed using an elastic net model to quantify gene expression
-- The R code has been commented to assist you in running the data
-- Sample data has been provided for you as our dataset is quite large.
-The sample data is only for one gene.
-- The out file is linked [here](https://drive.google.com/file/d/0B57ql7RvSnZiQVJ0UEZNek9ZRlE/view?usp=sharing) as it is too large to upload directly to github